ramakrishnapokuri/AhadRace/README.md

 A few of the things you can do with Book Search App:

-* Diffrence between two dates in Days
+* Difference between two dates in Days
-* Implemented with out using C# DateTime cclass
+* Implemented with out using C# DateTime class

 ## Feedback
 File an issue [here](https://github.com/ramakrishnapokuri/Aheadrace/issues/new).